Maple Bacon Jalapeno Pizza

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-Obviously, December’s Pizza of the Month had to have bacon on it.
-Today is National Bacon Day, and it’s also my birthday, and one of my favorite foods happens to be bacon (coincidence?
-I think not).
-One of the most unique pizzas I’ve ever eaten was a thin crust pie topped with gooey cheese, crispy bacon, jalapenos, and maple syrup, of all things.
+We’re always on the search for new and fun pizza ideas.
+Pizza is just one of those foods that can be eaten an endless number of ways, and is great in all of them.
+This recipe comes from one of the most unique pizzas I’ve ever eaten.
+It was a thin crust pie topped with gooey cheese, crispy bacon, jalapenos, and maple syrup, of all things.
 It sounded so strange that I just had to try it, and it was so amazingly delicious that I still think about it to this day.
 So we decided to recreate it at home and make our very own maple bacon jalapeno pizza recipe.

 How To Make Maple Bacon Jalapeno Pizza